 - Agreeableness (Diplomacy, Trust, Warmth)

-The 16-type system and the Big 5 have very clear links: Agreeableness for Feeling, Conscientiousness for Judging, Openness for Intuition, and Neuroticism for Turbulence.
+The 16-type system and the Big 5 have very clear links: Agreeableness for Feeling, Conscientiousness for Judging, and Openness for Intuition (there's no correlate for Neuroticism in Myers and Briggs' system).
 What’s the major difference between them?
 Their framework: the type theory versus the trait theory.

-You can take the combined Big 5 + Holland Code test for free right here at Truity!
-It consists of 60 questions (completed in around 15 minutes).
-You also have the option to purchase the full report for even more valuable insights.
+You can take a free Big Five test right here at Truity!
+It consists of 60 questions and takes around 15 minutes.

 The world of personality tests is a vast and ever-expanding one.
 It can be challenging to wrap your head around the functionalities of each system at first (all of those terms and graphs, ahem).